 Your posture: the surgeon first examines your standing and sitting postures.
 If you have severe spinal deformities, more tissues should be removed from your breast, and your post-operative size will be much smaller.

-Your overall body shape: the surgeon decides your breast size based on your overall body structure.
-If you have a small frame, the size of your breasts after the surgery will be much smaller than now.
+Your overall body shape: the surgeon decides your final size after breast reduction based on your overall body structure.
+If you have small frame, the breast reduction cup size will be much smaller than now.

 Your comfort: for most surgeons, eliminating your pain is the priority.